defgsus/teletext-archive-unicode/README.md

 ### format

-The files contain one json object in each line.
+Each line is one complete json object.
-Each file starts with a simple line like this:
+Each file starts with a simple line like this.
+The timestamp is UTC.
 ```json
 {"scraper":"3sat","timestamp":"2022-02-05T04:09:36"}
 ```